 When a home buyer picks a house to purchase, the transaction process can be lengthy and somewhat complicated.
 The buyer possession date is often a point of confusion.
 Some of it has to do with when the seller is vacating, but not always.
 Without fail, it's the single biggest headache in many real estate transactions and the number-one problem that can rear its head midway through the process when needs or circumstances might change.
 Sometimes, unfortunately, the date of buyer possession was never clearly established in the first place.

 This is when each of the parties, buyers, and sellers, may develop a contradictory expectation of possession.

 The Buyer Possession Date at Closing

-Bear in mind that closing doesn't always mean recordation of the deed because, in some parts of the country, counties are weeks behind in recording deeds.
-In those situations, closing happens when the money changes hands, the deed is drawn and all conditions of the contract have been met.
-Where I work in Sacramento, buyers don't get the keys until the title company has confirmed the deed has been recorded and conveyed that confirmation.
+Bear in mind that a real estate closing doesn't always coincide with the recording of the deed, because in some parts of the country, counties are weeks behind in recording deeds.
+In those situations, closing happens when the money changes hands and the deed is drawn and all conditions of the contract have been met.
+Where I work in Sacramento, California, buyers don't get the keys until the title company has confirmed the deed has been recorded and conveyed that confirmation.

 Customary Buyer Possession Dates